- What are the basic models and elements of middle school SFs? (How do they vary, and how do they function?)

 PHASE 2 (2015-2018)

 In Phase 2 of the study, the research team took an in-depth look at the science fair experience (from the assignment of the project to the event) at schools across the country.
 In addition to learning about the science fair experience as a whole, the team is also focused on 6th grade students’ mastery of the science & engineering practices and interest in science.

 During school year 2015-2016, the team selected 3 schools in 3 different regions of the United States, to participate in the pilot year of the study.
 The purpose of the pilot year was to test the instruments being developed by the research team.
 Instruments included interview protocols, surveys and observation protocols.

 Using lessons learned from the pilot year, surveys, interviews and observations from the pilot year were revised for the full data collection year.
 During the school year of 2016-17, data collectors worked with 21 participating schools in 4 different regions of the U.S. More than 200 participants (parents, teachers, administrators, and judges) were interviewed.
 Parent and teacher surveys were completed by 185 participants, and 130 teachers and parents completed time queries.
 In addition, 20 school science fairs were observed, 19 student focus groups were held, and more than 500 students took our pre- and post-science fair questionnaires.

-The data from the full data collection year will be analyzed and reported in 2017-2018.
+The data from the full data collection year is being analyzed and reported.